turingschool/backend-curriculum-site/module2/lessons/intro_to_css.md

   - "Cascading" means that because more than one rule could apply to a particular piece of HTML (it might have an id and a class), there has to be a known way of determining which rule applies to which piece of HTML.
   - The rule used is chosen by cascading down from the more general rules to the more specific rule required.
 The most specific rule is chosen.
   - An `id` is the most specific rule
-  - There is a way to [calculate CSS Specificity](https://specificity.keegan.st/) (nice to know, not a need to know)
+  - There is a way to [calculate CSS Specificity](https://specificity.keegan.st/) The highest number wins for most specific and will correspondingly take precedence in application of style. (nice to know, not a need to know)

 #### Selectors